-Show Circuit Magazine is packed with informative articles for riders and horse owners.
+Show Circuit Magazine is a digital magazine packed with informative articles for riders and horse owners.
 Our magazine is aimed at the dedicated equestrian, providing valuable training and inspiration for all disciplines.
-We produce an exciting mix of features, photo essays and regular columns, with a stylish and modern design.
+We produce an exciting mix of features, photo essays and regular columns with a stylish and modern design.

 Sheryll Davies - Publisher